atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-security.md

 reading_time:

 ---
 At the warehouse stage, there are commonly more groups than just a centralized data team with access.
 You must use data governance to safeguard certain pieces of sensitive information from being accessed by the wrong people in your organization.
-Many regulations have been passed such as GDPR that you must comply with and many companies have industry standard compliance rules as well such as SOC and HIPA that they have to adhere to.
+Many regulations have been passed such as GDPR that you must comply with and many companies have industry standard compliance rules as well such as SOC and HIPAA that they have to adhere to.

 Whether it is personally identifiable information (PII) or financial information, sensitive data is much more prevalent throughout a product’s journey and your data warehouse than one might think.
 Preventing the exposure of such information is key and can be approached in a variety of ways.